 When to trim oak trees

 Oak tree trimming is best done in the winter between November and March.
-Oak trees are dormant in winter and are less likely to be negatively affected by pruning when in winter dormancy.
+This is when oak trees are dormant and less likely to be negatively affected by pruning.
 That being said, broken branches that are dead, damaged, or diseased should be removed any time of year (and as soon as possible).

 There are lots of factors that affect the timing of oak tree trimming.
 Read on to learn more about when to trim an oak tree (and when NOT to prune trees).